Createdd/Writing/articles/TypeScript.md

 Photo by 张 学欢 on Unsplash - https://unsplash.com/photos/4Cjn0FDEud8

 Since I am getting more and more advanced, it was time to take a look into Typescript.
 Not because of the simple linting of JavaScript code, but rather because of the static typing concept.
+This article provides an introduction.

 In order to provide a certain standard of quality I mostly refer to and quote the following sources: